Letters to Joan

 A granddaughter finds her grandmother’s 1956 love letters, uncovering a lost dream and a story of love, grief, and the choices that shape us.
 A true story unfolding between a Brooklyn summer and a present-day diner, where past and present blur.

-About The Play
+About The SHOW

 In 1956 Brooklyn, an aspiring playwright falls in love, her letters brimming with desire and ambition.
 Decades later, her granddaughter, a writer herself, uncovers them—tracing the arc of a love story cut short and a dream left unfinished.
 Between a Brooklyn summer alive with possibility and a present-day American diner steeped in nostalgia, past and present blur.